Dinu23/Quantum-Tiq-Taq-Toe/README.md

 **Measurements**: Estimated probabilities of each cell being in a specific state based on simulations.

 **Move History**: Matrices tracking past moves, including entanglements and classical moves.

----

-Feel free to adjust any section or add more details as needed!